dimkr/nss-tls/README.md

 When nss-tls is configured like this, it pseudo-randomly chooses one of the servers, for each name lookup.
 The pseudo-random choice of the server is deterministic: if the same domain is resolved twice (e.g. for its IPv4 and IPv6 addresses, respectively), nss-tlsd will use the same DoH server for both queries.
 If nss-tlsd is restarted, it will keep using the same DoH server to resolve that domain.
 This contributes to privacy, since every DoH server sees only a portion of the user's browsing history.

+## Choosing the HTTP Method

+A standard DoH server should support both GET and POST requests.
+By default, nss-tlsd sends POST requests, beause they are faster to craft and tend to be smaller.

+However, one might wish to use GET requests if this makes a specific DoH server respond faster (for example, if the server does not cache responses to POST requests).
+This can be done by adding "+get" after the server URL:

+    meson configure -Dresolvers=dns.google/dns-query+get

 ## DoH Without Fallback to DNS

 If the DoH servers used by nss-tls are specified using their domain names, nss-tls needs a way to resolve the address of each DoH server and it cannot resolve it through itself.